pr0gramm6/MaxDev/README.md

 # MaxDev
-Responsive homepage for a ficticious Web Development agency using only HTML & CSS
+Responsive homepage for a fictitious Web Development agency using only HTML & CSS

-Includes animations
+Includes animations, flexbox and grid

 Personal project on my way to learning Web Development